alex-x-o/Vampelvis/README.md

 * [Aleksandra Stojanović](https://github.com/alex-x-o)
 * [Konstantin Klima](https://github.com/konstantin-klima)

-The mentor for this project was [Nikola Šobajić](https://github.com/sobajic), a game developer from Ubisoft and the lecturer on this course.
+The mentor for this project was [Nikola Šobajić](https://github.com/sobajic), a game developer at Ubisoft and the lecturer on this course.

 ## The Goal